thrunduil/Matcl/README.md

 ﻿# MATCL - Matrix Computation Library

 Matrix computation and linear algebra library written in C++.
-Currently only a small part of this library is publicly available.
+This library is a part of the Morfa project.
+See morfalang.org.

 ## matcl-core